amock/rmcl_examples/rmcl_examples_micpl/README.md

 ![RMCL sim all sensors](.media/rmcl_examples_sim_allsensors_avz.png)

+In the opened window of Gazebo, you see a simple differential drive robot that represents a virtual clone of a [Ceres](https://github.com/uos/ceres_robot) robot (Volksbot platform).
+The robot is spawned in the AVZ world.
+This world also exists in reality, its an office floor located in Osnabrück, Germany.
+In addition you see three sensors (Rayman-like) attached to the robot, colored in red, blue, and green.

 With RViz you can visualize the sensor data of all three sensors:
 ```console
 ros2 launch rmcl_examples_micpl rmcl_rviz_sensors.launch